FamilySearch Features of

 - a Family History Center staff member.

-"As I use AQ, I find myself wanting to exclaim over and over again how nicely the options are laid out and how logically the NFS functions are invoked."
+"As I use AQ, I find myself wanting to exclaim over and over again how nicely the options are laid out and how logically the FS functions are invoked."

 - Marshall Brough, Australia